tamberg/pi-etherpad/README.md

 > Note: Your computer has to be in the same Wi-Fi network.

-> Caution: This is just a proof of concept — it is not secure.
+> Caution: There is no security — assume that anyone can see what you type.

 # Make your own
 ## Get the hardware